BioGearsEngine/core/README.md

   - User defined total body surface area input
   - Inflammation cascade validated for long running scenarios (24 hr +)
   - Validated for traditional treatment protocols with USISR SMEs
-- New unit testing framework (Google Test) to better support multiplatform functionality
+- New unit testing framework (Google Test) to better support multi-platform functionality
   - Unit Test harness is a separate project in CMAKE which can be controlled with Biogears_BUILD_TEST variable
-- Introduced const char* DLL interfaces for all functions dealing with std::string to avoid windows related issues dealing with XSD implicitly exporting string through inheritance
+- Introduced const char* DLL interfaces for all functions dealing with std::string to avoid Windows-related issues dealing with XSD implicitly exporting string through inheritance
 - Updated functionality to tension pneumothorax to fix bug in bilateral behavior
 - Updated hemorrhage bugs to update blood gas levels and metabolic requirements
   - Validated with University of Washington